Basketball Legend Kobe Bryant Dies At 41 In Helicopter Crash

 He won consecutive NBA titles in 2000, 2001 and 2002 — and then again in 2009 and 2010.

-Injuries held him back in the final years of his career, with tears of his Achilles tendon at the end of the 2013 season, followed by a knee injury and a rotator cuff surgery.
+Injuries held him back in the final years of his career, with tears of his Achilles tendon at the end of the 2013 season, followed by a knee injury and rotator cuff surgery.
 When he announced his retirement in November 2015, "it wasn't a shock," as NPR characterized it.
 To mark the occasion, Bryant wrote a poem, which begins:

 "Dear Basketball,